digitaldonkey/open-source-event-calendar/hooks-and-filters.md

 #### Description

-Displayed if Event duration is all-day. @since 1.0
+Displayed if Event duration is all-day.

 #### Parameters